Prince Edward Island

 The Island Regulatory and Appeals Commission (IRAC)

-An independent organization that handles appeals from decisions or orders of the Director of Residential Rental Property.
-Information on how to appeal and related forms can be found on the Commission website.
+An independent organization that handles appeals from decisions or orders of the Director of Residential Rental Property; provides information on how to appeal and related forms

-A list of forms related to landlord-tenant relations, along with the applicable fees (if any apply).
+A list of forms related to landlord-tenant relations and a schedule of fees for procedures

 Rate of Interest on Security Deposits